gregg55/project2/README.md

+Welcome

+Welcome to the Baseball Card Collection Website.
+This is a Website that contains the Baseball Cards that you have in your collection

+You may edit your collection at any time

+![informed optimism?] {images/baberuth.jpg}

+Installation

 To get started, navigate to the root directory

-    Install the NPM packages npm install
+    1) Install the NPM packages npm install
-    Make sure to update the config/config.json file with your database information Setup the database clean and seed it with data npx sequelize db:drop && npx sequelize db:create && npx sequelize db:migrate && npx sequelize db:seed:all
+    2)  Make sure to update the config/config.json file with your database information
+    3) Setup the database clean and seed it with data npx sequelize db:drop && npx sequelize db:create && npx sequelize db:migrate && npx sequelize db:seed:all
-    Start the app nodemon
+    4) Start the app nodemon

 User Stories